loicreynier/pubs-bibliography/README.md

 Streeter, Victor L., E. Benjamin Wylie, and Keith W. Bedford.
 1998.
 _Fluid Mechanics_.
 9th ed.
 Boston: WCB/McGraw Hill.

+Tsinober, A. 2009. _An Informal Conceptual Introduction to Turbulence_.
+2nd ed.
+Fluid Mechanics and Its Applications, v.
+92. Dordrecht ; New
+York: Springer.

 Vincent, A., and M. Meneguzzi.
 1991.
 “The Spatial Structure and Statistical Properties of Homogeneous Turbulence.” _Journal of Fluid Mechanics_ 225 (April): 1–20.